JUSTICE SOCIETY OF AMERICA

 • The Greatest Golden Age Stories Ever Told (1990, hardcover and paperback), now out of print, has one Batman story, "While the City Sleeps" from Batman #30 (1945).
 There are two in The Greatest 1950s Stories Ever Told (1990, hardcover and paperback), "The Super-Batman" from World's Finest Comics #77 (1955) and "Two-Face Strikes Again" from Batman #81 (1954).
 The paperback edition is still in print (ISBN 0-930289-83-8, STAR 01036D, $14.95).
 Team-Up: The Greatest Stories Ever Told (1990, paperback only) has another Superman-Batman team-up, "Three Super-Musketeers" from World's Finest #82 (1956); this also is in print (ISBN 0-930289-61-7, STAR 00119D, $14.95).
 Each of these volumes has a lot of great material, but most of it is not Batman-related.

 • Giant Batman Annual #1.
 A much cheaper but still lovely collection is this 1999 replica of the first giant-sized Annual from 1961.
 It has a nice selection of early fifties material for only $4.95.
-It should be in stock at any decent comic shop, and is available from DC's backlist (STAR 09477D).

-• DC Comics Classic Library: Batman—The Annuals Vol. 1.
-Reprints Batman Annual #1-#7 from the early sixties.
-Since each of those was all reprints, this is a treasure trove of material from the fifties and early sixties.
+• DC Comics Classic Library: Batman - The Annuals Vols.
+1 and 2 (vol. 1: ISBN 978-1401221928, $39.99; vol. 2: ISBN 978-1-4012-2791-3, $39.99).
+These two hardcover volumes reprint the Batman Annuals from the early sixties (#1-#7).
+Since each of those issues was all reprints, this is a treasure trove of material from the fifties and early sixties.

 • Batman in the Forties.
-Seventeen stories from the '40s in trade paperback (ISBN 1-4012-0206-3, $19.95).
+Sixteen stories from the forties (plus one from the thirties) in trade paperback (ISBN 1-4012-0206-3, $19.95).

 • Batman in the Fifties.
-Sixteen more '50s in the trade paperback (ISBN 1-56389-810-1, $19.95).
+Sixteen fifties tales in trade paperback (ISBN 1-56389-810-1, $19.95), including the origins of Batwoman and Ace the Bat-Hound.

 • Batman Archives

-• Vol. 1 (ISBN 0-930289-60-9, STAR 00034D, $39.95): Reprints Batman stories from Detective Comics #27-#50, including his first appearance and the debut of Robin.
-New printings of this volume witha much lower price tag ($19.95) are periodically released.
+• vol. 1 (ISBN 0-930289-60-9, STAR 00034D, $39.95): Reprints Batman stories from Detective Comics #27-#50, including his first appearance and the debut of Robin.
+New printings of this volume with a much lower price tag ($19.95) are periodically released.

-• Vol. 2 (ISBN 1-56389-000-3, STAR 00035D, $49.95): Reprints Batman stories from Detective Comics #51-#70, including the debut of the Penguin and the first two appearances of Two-Face.
+• vol. 2 (ISBN 1-56389-000-3, STAR 00035D, $49.95): Reprints Batman stories from Detective Comics #51-#70, including the debut of the Penguin and the first two appearances of Two-Face.

 • Vol. 3 (ISBN 1-56389-099-2, STAR 00670D, $39.95): Reprints Batman stories from Detective Comics #71-#86, including some of Dick Sprang's first published work on the character.

-• Vol. 4 (ISBN 1-56389-414-9, STAR 07867X, $49.95): Reprints Batman stories from Detective Comics #87-#102.
+• vol. 4 (ISBN 1-56389-414-9, STAR 07867X, $49.95): Reprints Batman stories from Detective Comics #87-#102.

 • Vol. 5 (ISBN 1-56389-725-3, STAR 12886X, $49.95): Reprints Batman stories from Detective Comics #103-#119.